vishwakakadia/managing-text/README.md

 ## About

-- Text Utills is the website which is create using Django franework and utilize the text of user
+- Text Utills is the website which is create by using Django framework and utilize the text of user

 ## Built With